 “The Penis is evil!
 The Penis shoots Seeds, and makes new Life to poison the Earth with a plague of men, as once it was.
 But the Gun shoots Death and purifies the Earth of the filth of Brutals.
 Go forth, and kill!
 Zardoz has spoken.”

 At the time, I was gripped by the grand sweep and didn’t appreciate that this book, this story could be viewed as a kick-back at the promiscuousness of the swinging 1960s.

 Boorman was apparently more influenced in his story-telling by the free love communes on the west coast of America than anything political.
 Those communes Gay Talese indulged in when writing his expose Thy Neighbor’s Wife.
-Boorman alluded to such in a revealing Playboy interview which outed his own questionable views about women.
+Boorman alluded to such in a revealing Playboy interview:

 Researching for the film, Boorman visited many communes throughout the U.S.A.
 “I was shocked,” he admits now, “in the way you are shocked by something you thought you knew and find you didn’t.
 I was shocked because women were living in the commune in real equality with the men and I realized I hadn’t seen that before.
 I had thought that I believed in women’s equality, but I discovered that really I didn’t.
 I can’t accept that they’re the equals of men.
 Guilty about it?
 Yes, but I can’t add any more to my burden of guilt.
 Once you get to 40, you really can’t take on any more.”

 When Sean Connery was sent the script, he was “absolutely caught by its originality”, as he told Gordon Gow from Films and Filming in 1974:

 It was one of the best ideas I’d come across for ages…So by the following weekend I was over in Ireland to prepare for filming.

 What gripped me especially was the direction the people in [the script] were taking in the future existence, as opposed to space ships and rockets and all that…